Sparsha-Singha/PerformanceTestingProject_JPetStore/README.md

 ### Contributing
 Contributions and feedback are welcome!
-If you identify new issues or have suggestions for improvements, please create an issue or submit a pull request.
+Please fork the repository and submit a pull request for any improvements or additional tests you would like to add.